Information for applicants

 You can review our target list for equipment donors here.

-In addition, there are many categories of items that we actively seek but rarely receive—and therefore cannot meet demand from our awardees.
-An incomplete list of examples includes:
+Please note, however, that there are many categories of items that we actively seek but do not receive in sufficient quantity to meet demand from our awardees.

 What will be available when it’s your turn to select?